Albert0i/RU204/articleOnIndex.md

 This command will display the `CREATE TABLE` statement for the `Orders` table, including any partitioning definitions.

 In MySQL, partitioning a table across different hosts (or servers) is typically achieved through a technique called **sharding**.
-Sharding involves distributing data across multiple database instances or servers to improve performance and manageability.
-While MySQL does not support cross-server partitioning natively, you can use a combination of techniques to achieve similar results.
+Sharding involves distributing data across multiple database instances or servers to improve performance and manageability. *While MySQL does not support cross-server partitioning natively, you can use a combination of techniques to achieve similar results*.
 Here’s an overview and example of how to implement sharding with MySQL.

 To demonstrate how to access data from a sharded Orders table across four different hosts using Node.js, we'll create a simple application.